Skip to content

 // Enable all logs

-Sets a master parameter to a given value.
+Sets a Global System Parameter to a given value.

 • value - the value to set it to.